IntersectMBO/plutus/notes/plutus-core/Merklisation/PLC-AST-types.md

 ```
 Here `nameString` is a textual name, obtained from program source for example.
 This is only included for readability in error messages and textual representations of ASTs .
 Names are disambiguated early in the compilation process, each being given a unique `Unique` identifier, essentially an `Integer`.
 The rest of the information in a name can be discarded without any semantic loss.
 We could also use de Bruijn indices here.

 The main AST types are given below.
-These are taken from `Language.PlutusCore.Core.Type` and are slightly simplified (derived instances are omitted for example).
+These are taken from `PlutusCore.Core.Type` and are slightly simplified (derived instances are omitted for example).
 The definitions should be fairly self-explanatory.

 ```haskell
 data Kind ann = Type ann | KindArrow ann (Kind ann) (Kind ann)